Here’s a look at the life of former British Prime Minister Gordon Brown.

-March 2, 2009 - Arrives at Andrews Air Force Base for a week of meetings, some with President Barack Obama at the White House.
+March 2, 2009 - Arrives in the United States for a week of meetings, some with US President Barack Obama.

-June 2009 - Reorganizes his Cabinet after scandals and several resignations.
-Also agrees to closed-door hearings on Britain's role in the Iraq war.
+June 2009 - Reorganizes his cabinet after several resignations.
+Also agrees to closed-door hearings on Britain’s role in the Iraq War.

-February 2010 - Candid interview for British television revealing Brown's human side airs.
-Brown talks openly for the first time about the death of his first child, Jennifer Jane, his son Fraser's illness and his relationship with Tony Blair.
+February 2010 - A candid interview for British television airs.
+For the first time, Brown talks openly about the death of his first child, Jennifer Jane, his son Fraser’s illness and his relationship with Blair.

 March 6, 2010 - Visits British troops in Afghanistan and promises them 200 new patrol vehicles more resistant to roadside bombs.

-May 11, 2010 - Resigns as prime minister after the Labour Party comes in second in parliamentary elections held May 6th.
-He will stay on as the MP for Kirkcaldy and Cowdenbeath.
+May 11, 2010 - Resigns as prime minister after the Labour Party comes in second in parliamentary elections held May 6.

 July 11, 2011 - The Guardian newspaper publishes allegations that the Rupert Murdoch-owned newspaper The Sun illegally obtained details about Brown’s son and published a story about the child’s illness.
 Brown responds in a statement saying, “The family has been shocked by the level of criminality and the unethical means by which personal details have been obtained.
 The matter is in police hands.”